dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

 The request should contain no body.

-.. note:: Up to 1000 of a user's newest problem submissions are stored
-    and accessible in the Leap service for up to 365 days.

 By default, the request blocks for up to one second unless at least one problem has completed processing.